 One 6:00AM shower with the strawberry sauce-like pre-operation scrub I had been given and it was time to go.
 Normally bathroom fluids might advise you to avoid contact with eyes, but as it is the universal anti-bacterial fluid used around the hospital, bizarrely it stated that I should avoid contact with my brain.
 Phew, it’s lucky I read the bottle…

-At the hospital, clothed in a ridiculous floral hospital gown and tights, I waited for news on my operation.
+At the hospital, clothed in a ridiculous floral hospital gown, I waited for news on my operation.
 I looked around and noticed that the majority of the advice signs around the room were written in Comic Sans, which was a rather interesting choice outside of the children’s ward.
 You see, neurosurgery isn’t really a barrel of laughs.

 Today, I was here to get a vagus nerve stimulator, or VNS.

 So first of all, what is a VNS?
 It is a small disc, similar to a pacemaker, placed under the skin.
 At regular intervals, it sends an electric pulse to the vagus nerve, and subsequently, the brain.
 It’s even altered with a remote control.
 I’m not sure how it works, and I’m not convinced that the doctors know either.